 Stormwater Engineers Collaborate for Cost-Effective Solutions in Charleston, South Carolina

 “Charleston Harbor is one of the finest natural harbors on the Atlantic Coast.
-It is one of the most important economic assets of the State of South Carolina serving both commercial and military navigation”1, as stated in a 1966 Charleston Harbor Water Quality Study.
-The study goes on to say, “The City of Charleston on the southeast coast of South Carolina, was built on the peninsula between Ashley and Cooper Rivers, and its harbor has been a center of commerce since early colonial days.”1
+It is one of the most important economic assets of the State of South Carolina serving both commercial and military navigation,”1 states a 1966 Charleston Harbor Water Quality Study.
+Fifty three years later that still rings true.
+Preserving the harbor’s water quality is just as important today, as the city and its economy continue to grown dramatically.
+Charleston is no stranger to growth or history, as it was advantageously established on the peninsula between the Ashley and Cooper Rivers, and its harbor has been an economic center since early colonial days.

-This aged EPA study is a reminder of the challenges still ahead for South Carolina’s shoreline.
+The water quality study is a reminder of the challenges still ahead for South Carolina’s shoreline.
 Land development and large commercial or industrial sites, in particular, can each have exponential effects on nature’s own management of rainfall and runoff.
-Introducing new impervious spaces create immediate point sources for pollution which could contribute to nasty algae blooms and environmental deterioration spreading out from the shores, and damaging the local tourism industry.
+New impervious development creates immediate point sources for pollution which could contribute to nasty algae blooms and environmental deterioration that spreads from the shoreline; damaging wetlands, waterways and eventually the local tourism industry.

-The second system to address the site’s needs was the SciClone™ Hydrodynamic Separator.
-The SciClone™ will treat up to 80% TSS, and it is known for its simple and low-cost installation, while the NJCAT verification predicted a, ”Maintenance frequency for all SciClone™ models is 96 months.”
+The second system to address the site’s needs is the SciClone™ Hydrodynamic Separator.
+The SciClone™ is NJCAT verified, it will treat up to 80% TSS, and it is known for its simple and low-cost installation.
+It is also maintenance-friendly.
+Per NJCAT verification, “maintenance frequency for all SciClone™ models is 96 months.”

 Bio Clean engineers were also able to: